3D Ising CFT and Exact Diagonalization on Icosahedron: The Power of Conformal Perturbation Theory: Introduction

 \begin{conjecture} Finite $N$ effects in the spectrum on $S^2$ of the model of \cite{Wei2023PRX} can be understood by an effective theory, perturbing the CFT Hamiltonian by integrals of local CFT operators times small couplings. \end{conjecture}

 In this paper we will show that a similar conjecture works even for a much simpler model \emph{without} rotation invariance - the transverse field Ising model (TFIM) on the icosahedron.
 Preliminary results of this work were reported in \cite{report}.
 The Hamiltonian of the model is given by \lceq{ H_{\rm TFIM} = -J \sum_{\langle ij \rangle} \sigma^z_i \sigma^z_j- h \sum_{i} \sigma^x_i \, , } where $i$ runs over 12 icosahedron vertices, and $\langle ij \rangle$ over 30 icosahedron edges.
-The icosahedron is chosen because its spatial symmetry group is the largest irreducible subgroup of $O(3)$.
+The icosahedron is chosen because its spatial symmetry group is the largest irreducible discrete subgroup of $O(3)$.
 Thus the Hamiltonian \eqref{eq:H} is ``as close as one can get'' to rotation invariance via naive discretization on a regular grid.\footnote{Adding more points on the icosahedron faces \cite{Brower:2012vg} does not increase the symmetry of the model.} Ref.~\cite{Wei2023PRX} achieves exact rotation invariance via an alternative smart construction of ``fuzzy sphere regularization'' which we will not use here.
 Our main point here will be that, even with a broken rotation invariance and in a very small model with only 12 spins on the sphere, we will still be able to understand deviations of the exact diagonalization spectra from CFT via an effective theory.

 Once the above conjecture is verified for the icosahedron model, it should be plausible that a similar procedure will work for the more sophisticated model of \cite{Wei2023PRX}.
-This will be demonstrated in \cite{andreas}.
-Until now, the finite $N$ effects in the model of \cite{Wei2023PRX} were minimized by tuning and by increasing $N$.
+This will be demonstrated in \cite{andreas}.\footnote{The word ``fuzzy'' in the name of the model of \cite{Wei2023PRX} may suggest that the model is potentially nonlocal.
+However, as already explained in \cite{Wei2023PRX}, only fermions in their model feel the non-commutative structure on the sphere permeated by the magnetic flux, after projection to the first Landau level.
+On the other hand, the Ising order parameter field is a fermion bilinear and is not sensitive to non-commutativity.
+Thus the critical point, in the Ising universality class, is expected to be a local CFT.} Until now, the finite $N$ effects in the model of \cite{Wei2023PRX} were minimized by tuning and by increasing $N$.
 Applying effective theory on top of this tuning should allow a significant increase in the accuracy of CFT data extraction, as we discuss in the conclusions.